danawanzer/stats-with-jamovi/docs/05-repeated-measures-anova.md

 6. In the Post Hoc Tests drop-down menu, select `Tukey`.
 Remember that we only interpret these if the overall *F* is statistically significant.

-7. In the Estimated Marginal Means drop-down menu, move Task to the Marginal Means box, select `Marginal means tables`, and select `Observed scores.`
+7. In the Estimated Marginal Means drop-down menu, move Task to the Marginal Means box, select `Marginal means tables`, and select `Observed scores` .
+Uncheck `Equal cell weights`.

 When you are done, your setup should look like this: